Where to find ideas for your creative writing

 11. Fairy tales

 Perhaps take your favourite fairy tale and place it in a completely different era?
 Cinderella in the stone age?
 Rapunzel in the future?
 You get the idea!

 When you drive and walk around, keep your eyes peeled for interesting scene ideas.
 Perhaps you drive past an abandoned barn or a towering derelict building.
 These could both form the basis of a story world or a scene.

 13. From personal experiences

-I’m personally not an overly interesting person (aside from the fact that I’m a twin…), but you might be!
+I’m personally not an overly interesting person (!!!), but you might be.
 If you’ve been through something extraordinary, have a super unique hobby, or even just a quirky personality, you could well have a great starting point for a novel or a character!

 I get a lot of my character ideas and setting ideas by doodling things.
 I don’t set out to look for inspiration this way, but if I’ve done an interesting doodle of a scene or a character, I store these away in hope that one day I’ll get to write about them!

 And that’s all for today!
-I hope you find the above tips helpful, and let us know any of your favourite ways to get inspiration in the comments!
+I hope you find the above tips helpful, and let me know any of your favourite ways to get inspiration in the comments!